-Living in a Theme House is a unique on-campus housing option for small groups of upperclass students which encourages students to adopt an independent lifestyle while remaining active members of the campus life.
-There are 16 Theme Houses located at various locations around the campus perimeter.
+Living in a theme house is a unique on-campus housing option for small groups of upperclass students.
+Theme house communities which encourage students to adopt an independent lifestyle while remaining active members of the campus life.
+There are 16 theme houses located at various locations around the campus perimeter.

 Current Theme Communities